It’s A Playful World At The Zoo

 Next on the morning agenda is the Giant Pandas.
 This is always a favorite place to spend some time.
 Around 10 am is a favorite time to visit.
 This is the feeding time for these giant teddy bears.

-This Giant Panda complete with tuxedo, is relishing his breakfast of bamboo.
+This Giant Panda complete with a tuxedo is relishing his breakfast of bamboo.
 He seems to be showing off for the camera, as he almost has a smile on his face.
 Who can resist loving this endearing panda with such a sweet face?
 When he is done with breakfast he will ample off and roam the forest that is his home at The San Diego Zoo.
 This lovable Panda is a National Treasure in China.
 He is protected by law in his native bamboo forests of China.

 The three Giant Pandas at the San Diego Zoo live a life of luxury.
 The enormous enclosure has many trees, a wide variety of climbing structures, and air-conditioned bedrooms.
 All these treasures that they value, plus all the bamboo they can eat.